 For me, the best businesses to do after retirement are those that allow you to work by the pool, or up a mountain, or, in my case, from my campervan overlooking the ocean.

 You can be a digital nomad, travel the world with complete personal freedom, and even take months off anytime you want and your passive income will keep rolling in.
-That’s my kind of online business, and I’ll share with you how I did it.
+That’s my kind of fun business for retirement, and I’ll share with you how I did it.

-Benefits of Running an Online Business After Retirement
+Benefits of Running an Online Business In Retirement

-Starting a business online to give you a retirement income for the rest of your life not only makes sense, but in these days of zero interest rates is almost essential for many of us to survive comfortably in our later years.
+Starting an online business after retirement could provide additional income for the rest of your life.
+It not only makes sense, but in these days of zero interest rates is almost essential for many of us to survive comfortably in our later years.

 There are many other benefits of running an online business into your fifties and sixties, if you do it right.
 (I even know people running them in their seventies and eighties!)